wanman/mailcow/README.md

 * **pfadmin_adminuser and pfadmin_adminpass** - Postfixadmin superuser definition: **Username MUST end with a valid domain name** but **does NOT need to be yours**. "yourname@outlook.com" is fine, "yourname@domain.invalid" or "yourname@aname" is not.
 Password policy: minimum length 8 chars, must contain uppercase and lowercase letters and at least 2 digits. **You can use the default values**
 * **"cert-" vars** - Used for the self-signed certificate.
 CN will be the servers FQDN. "cert_country" must be a vaild two letter country code.
 * Set **conf_done** to **yes** or anything except "no".
+* An unattended installation is possible, but not recommended ("inst_unattended")

 **Empty configuration values are invalid!**